Utkanutkan/itoppdemo/index.md

 ### Use Case 1: Back-to-Birth Trace

-You can see the trace of the TRU6 for the M&R organization.
+You can see the trace of a for the M&R organization.
 It includes every operation the part has gone through from naufacturing.
 THe TRUIDs and GTINs are preserved through the trace.
 The CoC informations is only appended.

 ### Use Case 2: Dispute Resolution through Consistent/Trusted Common Trace